 Purl across to the last stitch on the needle, wrap and turn.

 Repeat these two rows, working one fewer stitch on each side, until 10 stitches have been wrapped on each side of 10 unwrapped stitches in the center.

 Next, work across to the first wrapped stitch, lift the wrap and work it together with the stitch it was wrapping.
 Turn the work.
 Repeat on the other side.

 Continue in this manner, working one more stitch each row and picking up the wraps as you go, until you've worked across all the stitches.

 Knitting the Leg

 Continue working in the round from this point.
 Work in stockinette stitch six inches, or one inch shorter than the desired length of your sock.

 Work one inch in knit two, purl two ribbing.

-Bind off using a really stretchy bind off (I used this stretchy bind off technique).
+Bind off using a really stretchy bind off.
+I used a stretchy bind off technique.